mahendrapaipuri/ceems/website/docs/deployments/guide.md

 Once all the necessary packages are downloaded and/or added to the repositories, they can be installed on the compute nodes.

-On the compute nodes, following packages must be installed:
+On the compute nodes, the following packages must be installed:

 <details>
   <summary>RHEL/CentOS/Rockylinux/Alma</summary>